Laragear/EmailLogin/README.md

 return [
     'cache' => [
         'store' => null,
-        'prefix' => 'mail-login'
+        'prefix' => 'email-login'
     ],
 ];
 ```

-Email Login intents are saved into the cache for the duration of the Email Link URL.
-If the URL is valid, but the intent has expired or was already used, the login fails.
-Here you can change the store and prefix.
+Email Login intents are saved into the cache for a given duration.
+Here you can change the cache store and prefix used to store them.
 When `null`, it will use the default application store.

 ### Link expiration